 - Extremely low cost.

-- Uninterrupted operation is not guaranteed by Amazon S3 Service Level Agreement.
+- Uninterrupted operation is not guaranteed by the Amazon S3 Service Level Agreement.

 - The minimum period of storage is 90 days.

 There is a charge for data retrieval of more than 10 GB free tier per month.
 Access to data is limited depending on the chosen retrieval options (expedite retrieval - 1-5 minutes, standard - 3-5 hours, bulk - 5-12 hours) The service is optimized for the data, for which the access is rarely required, with admissible retrieval time of several hours.